afnleaf/ow2-replaycode-ocr/README.md

 ![](/bot/images/after_2.png)

-Now finally Tesseract-OCR or the Granite Vision 3.2 can work their magic!
+Now finally Tesseract-OCR or the Granite Vision 3.2 VLM can work their magic!

 ----

 ## Features
 - <s>Post picture in a channel the bot sees, it spits out replay codes as text, but only if the template is matched.</s>
-- /ocr command with an attached picture, the bots spits out replay codes as text.
+- `/ocr` or `/vlm` command with an attached picture, the bots spits out replay codes as text.
-- React to the message if it was right or wrong to help out with improving the character recognition.
+- React to the message if it was right or wrong to help out with improving the character recognition or visual language model weights.

 ## Problems
 - Pytesseract character recognition issues
     - X vs 4
     - Q vs 0
     - 0 vs 6
+Using a VLM solves this.

 ## ToDo:
 - [x] message bot directly